mikecroucher/Windows_Scientific_Computing/Powershell.md

 There is no direct equivalent to grep's -w switch.

-	grep -w is haiku.txt
+	grep -w is haiku.txt 			#exact match

 However, you can get the same behaviour using the word boundary anchors, **\b**

 	Select-String \bis\b haiku.txt -casesensitive

-Grep has a -v switch that shows all lines that do not match a pattern
+Grep has a -v switch that shows all lines that do not match a pattern.  **Select-String** makes use of the **-notmatch** switch.

 	BASH: grep -v "is" haiku.txxt
 	PS: select-string -notmatch "is" haiku.txt -CaseSensitive